M

 Customers

-2. Click the New Customer button.
+To add a new customer, click the New Customer button.

 CustomersNew Customer